THE COMPACT

 GIGANTIC

-MHz. as stated by the data sheets Such a high frequency gives a better resolution
+is 2.8224 MHz. as stated by the data sheets Such a high frequency gives

-an extremely high performance.
-The ingenious technology of Accuphase regarding
+do show an extremely high performance.
+The ingenious technology of Accuphase

-the current CD format for example does not only show this when measuring, but
+regarding the current CD format for example does not only show this

 ACOUSTIC